rtimmons/jnl/README.md

     # zsh
     echo "export PATH=$PWD/jnl/bin:\$PATH" >> ~/.zshrc

-Then run te various `bin` scripts like a boss.
+Then run the various `bin` scripts like a boss.

-You may want to create shell aliases.
-Check out suggestions in `aliases.zshrc`.

 There is a "Today's Worklog.app" Apple application.
 Copy or drag to your Applications directory and rename to end with `.app` to enable.
 Funny extension so Spotlight/Alfred & crew don't see this on its own.
 This little app runs `jdaily` to open today's worklog entry in TextMate (creating if not exists.
 You can modify it with *Script Editor.app* by dragging it in.

 (I cannot recall where I got the cute 'moleskine' icon for the .app.
 It's entirely possible I stole it and it's copyrighted and you could get into lots of trouble for seeing it.
 Possibly it's [one of these](http://pica-ae.deviantart.com/art/Moleskine-Icons-91551480)?)

-To change the application for opening files, modify `jnl.pm` - see `open -a TextMate.app` for instance.
+To change the application for opening files, modify the code - see `open -a TextMate.app` for instance.

 <!--
 TODO:

     Ignored files specified in settings
-    Change tag marker in settings
+    Change tag `@` marker in settings
-    Change quick prefix in settings
+    Change `quick` prefix in settings
     Ignore files with @ignore
     Alfred workflow (see https://www.alfredapp.com/help/workflows/)
      Append to daily